Guernsey-Creative/screenplay-js/README.md

 const script_json = FountainParser.parse(screenplay_string);
 ```

-> For other use cases read the [Use Cases and Examples section](#examples-and-use-cases).
+> For an example of reading a FDX file and other use cases read the [Use Cases and Examples section](#examples-and-use-cases).

 ## Parser Options

 By default, ScreenplayJS parses Fountain tokens such as notes, boneyard, and draft date.
 It also omits returning a list of tokens.
-You can enable or disable parsing options in the global config or passing in parameters to the `parse` function.
+You can enable or disable parsing options in the global config or by passing in parameters to the `parse` function.

 Globally enabling token parsing: